The Society of Folk Dance Historians (SFDH)

 In 1965 and 1966, Yves was very active within the Serbian community of Montréal and was leader of the performing group.
 He also was a member of the Serbian Choir at Holy Trinity Serbian Church in Montréal.

 In 1966, Yves traveled for the first time to Bulgaria.
 He spent almost six months there, traveling around the country and meeting various folklorists.
 His association with Dennis Boxell brought him to Seattle in 1967, where he spent a year co-directing the KOLEDA ensemble.
 In the summer of 1967, he assisted Dennis with his teaching at the Stockton Folk Dance Camp in Stockton, California.
 It is there that he met Ivan "John" Filcich, who invited him as guest teacher to the 1967 San Francisco Kolo Festival, where Yves made his first appearance as a Balkan specialist.

 In 1968, Yves taught in several west coast cities and with the AMAN Folk Ensemble in Los Angeles, California.
 In 1968, Yves introduced the famous Dobrudžanska Rŭka, a Bulgarian women's dance that he had learned from Camile Brochu.
 This dance has been taught and re-taught in so many different ways that Yves called it his "ill-fated" dance, although he was not bitter about it.
 Yves says it is a highly stylized dance, geared to performing groups, and the Dobrudžan style is quite hard to grasp.

 In 1969, having received a scholarship from the Bulgarian government, Yves spent a full year in Bulgaria.
 He was a special guest of the Bulgarian Committee for Friendship and Cultural Relations with Foreign Countries.
-The Committee for Culture in Sofia tailored a special program for him to travel throughout Bulgaria and spend many weeks in each region of the country learning various regional dance styles and making tapes and films.
+The Committee for Culture in Sofia tailored a special program for him to travel throughout Bulgaria and spent many weeks in each region of the country learning various regional dance styles and making tapes and films.